na-mi-lo/Movie-Recommender-Project/planning/README.md

 to our lab meeting.
 You must fill this in as part of your proposal.
 * Hand in the full proposal
 * Task/Goal 1: Start Playing with the different algorithms
-* Task/Goal 2: Download the dataset and get it into github
+* Task/Goal 2: Download and store movie list data file
 * Task/Goal 3: Determine which weights of which features affects the data more

 ### Update ###